Public Health Emergency Preparedness

-Public Health Preparedness and Response staff plan for and respond to public health threats and emergencies, including natural disasters such as floods, wildfires, disease outbreaks, and terrorism events.
+Public Health Emergency Preparedness staff plan for public health threats and emergencies, including natural disasters such as floods, wildfires, disease outbreaks, and terrorism events.

 Public health staff regularly update preparedness plans; participate in training, drills, and exercises; provide education and training to volunteers and the public; and work with emergency management, first responders, and others.
 For more information, visit emergency.cdc.gov.

-An 800-member Medical Reserve Corps of local and nonmedical volunteers supports response capabilities.
+An 400-member Medical Reserve Corps of local and nonmedical volunteers supports response capabilities.

 Because first responders may not be able to meet everyone’s needs in the first hours or days following a major disaster, it is important for citizens to be prepared and be able to provide for their own needs for at least 3-5 days.